LakshmiNarayanP/BasicKneads_ingenius2020/README.md

 This app can be used in weddings and other social gatherings in the future, hence, allowing the caterers to prepare the required amount of food and reduce wastage.

 ### TEAM:
-Geethika Kommineni
-Hari Raagav T R
+Lakshminarayan Padisetty, Sahanya Hebbar, Hari Raagav T R and Geethika Kommineni.
-Lakshminarayan Padisetty
-Sahanya Hebbar